 What Are HMS Photovoltaic Systems

 HMS photovoltaic systems use microinverters attached directly to individual solar panels instead of centralized string inverters.
-Each microinverter converts DC electricity to AC power at the panel level while providing real-time performance monitoring.
+Each microinverter converts DC to AC power at the panel level while providing real-time performance monitoring.

-- Monitoring gateway: Collects performance data wirelessly
+- Monitoring gateway: Collects performance data wirelessly.

 - Cloud platform: Provides remote system monitoring and alerts